inkle/slayout/Readme.md

 The animation works by snapshotting the initial state of a property right before it's actually changed, and then snapshotting the state when the method that defines the animation is complete.
 It then automatically lerps (tweens) between them on subsequent frames.

+You can see examples of some of these things, take a look in the [SLayoutExamples project](https://github.com/inkle/slayout/tree/master/SLayoutExamples/SLayoutExamples) - start by taking a look at the **SimpleExamples** scene, with source in SimpleExamples.cs.
+For a more complex version of the `RefreshLayout` example, read on...

 ### A slightly more complex example

-This example is in the [SLayoutExamples project](https://github.com/inkle/slayout/tree/master/SLayoutExamples/SLayoutExamples) and is demonstrated in the gif:
+Also in the [SLayoutExamples project](https://github.com/inkle/slayout/tree/master/SLayoutExamples/SLayoutExamples) is the ParagraphAnimatorExample, as shown in the gif:

 ![](https://github.com/inkle/slayout/blob/master/slayout.gif)